andrew-wilkes/go-cms/docs/HowItWorks.md

 Other tokens include a data value such as a tag or digit count value.
 Examples are: #SIDE_MENU# and #PAGES_2# which specify the actual menu or the depth of the indented list of pages in a tree of parent-child relationships.

 It's best to have a look at the `content.go` source code to see all of the available tokens and the code that produces the associated content.
 It includes recursive functions and slice magic.

+`md` format causes the content to be transformed from Markdown (GIT flavour) to HTML.

 ### settings
 This package is responsible for storing user credential verification data and the session id and expiry.
 And maybe Dashboard info such as the project name.